Travis Kelce Player Prop Bets for NFL Week 14 | Kansas City vs. Las Vegas 12/12/2021

 Recent Performances

-- In last week's matchup with the Broncos, Kelce reeled in three passes for 27 yards while being targeted eight times.
+- In last week's outing against the Broncos, Kelce was targeted eight times, picking up 27 yards on three receptions.

-- Kelce's stat line in his last three games shows 16 catches for 220 yards.
-He averaged 73.3 receiving yards per game and was targeted 26 times.

 Kelce's Kansas City Teammates